Developer

 3. Frontend: realtime subscription and prompt invocation

-• On submit, invoke the resolver to enqueue the prompt.
+• On submit, invoke the resolver to enqueue the prompt with the same custom claims.

 1